Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

 \subsection{Improved Cosmic Web Reconstruction}

-We showed that the identification of cosmic web structures is greatly improved when using the MCPM density field in {\disperse} instead of the prepackaged DTFE density field.
-In particular, filaments are identified with much higher fidelity than the MCPM density estimate.
-Firstly, much lower persistence structures are identified, revealing an entire population of low-line density, thin filaments that the DTFE-based method entirely misses (see further discussion in the next section).
-The same regions of space that would be considered voids from the DTFE method are shown to contain a small number of thin, diffuse filaments with the MCPM method.
-Second, the MCPM filaments perform significantly better connecting galaxies than the DTFE filaments.
-Third, the morphology of MCPM filaments is much more natural and physically robust (with rounded curves instead of line segments) than that of the DTFE filaments, which clearly show some unphysical shapes.
-Finally, from DTFE, we get a non-negligible fraction of very short filaments (${\Lfil}<0.1$~Mpc), while MCPM, yields no such unreasonably short filaments.
+We showed that cosmic filaments are identified with much higher fidelity when using the MCPM density field in {\disperse} instead of the prepackaged DTFE density field.
+First, much lower persistence structures are identified, revealing an entire population of low-line density filaments that the DTFE-based method misses (Figure~\ref{fig:vis_fils}).
+The same regions of space that would be considered voids from the DTFE method, but that are somewhat overdense regions of the mass distribution, are shown to contain a small number of low-line density, diffuse filaments with the MCPM method.
+Second, the morphologies of MCPM filaments are more physically plausible than that of the DTFE filaments, with rounded curves instead of sharp line segments.
+Third, from MCPM, we retrieve a much smaller fraction of short, likely spurious, filaments close to the smoothing scale of the input density field (${\Lfil}\lesssim1$~Mpc) than from DTFE (Figures~\ref{fig:cal} and \ref{fig:lfil}).
+Overall, MCPM filaments are probing much larger physical structures than DTFE filaments.
+Finally, comparing MCPM and DTFE density fields smoothed on the same resolution scale results in MCPM mapping significantly better to the true underlying matter distribution (from DM) with far less scatter than DTFE (Figure~\ref{fig:densitycomp}).

 There are several potential reasons why the MCPM density field drastically improves upon filament identification.
-The primary reason is the difference in sparsity of the DTFE and MCPM density fields, where the latter is a continuous estimate at all locations of the input volume (i.e., every $(0.5~\mathrm{Mpc})^3$) and the former only provides density estimates at the locations of galaxies (i.e., $\approx1/10000$ of the information contained in the MCPM density field).
-Effectively, this means that the {\it mse} structure extractor in {\disperse} has a much more complete density field from which to compute gradients, local minima, maxima, and saddle points, which allows the topological identification scheme to recover underlying structures much more faithfully.
+The primary reason is the difference in sparsity of the DTFE and MCPM density fields, where the latter is a continuous estimate at all locations of the input volume (i.e., every $(0.5~\mathrm{Mpc})^3$ for $256^3$ resolution) and the former only provides density estimates at the locations of galaxies (i.e., $\approx1/10000$ of the information contained in the MCPM density field) and linearly interpolates the density elsewhere.
+Effectively, this means that the {\it mse} structure extractor in {\disperse} has a much more complete and accurate density field from which to compute gradients, local minima, maxima, and saddle points, which allows the topological identification scheme to recover underlying structures more faithfully.
+We generated continuous mass-normalized DTFE density fields independent of {\disperse} and found that these do not trace the DM overdensity as well as MCPM fields, especially in low-density regions.
+Unlike DTFE, MCPM traces the underlying matter density field across a wide dynamic range within even diminutive structures.